ViscousTests/website/content/docs/gaming/games/tactics-rpg/battle-brothers.md

 Mods I have yet to try:

  - https://github.com/Suor/battle-brothers-xbe with https://github.com/Sile735/mod_backgrounds_reforged_compatibility

-Builds that I used for some of my vanilla playthroughs: https://docs.google.com/spreadsheets/d/1roXzfQcoudn073bf7BsIQQbeax3z3JoyxRfDRcV9Tf0/edit?gid=0#gid=0

 I wish there were mods for this game that let you rebind the WASD camera controls.